jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 If you're looking to read more about TDD, I'd highly recommend [You Don't Know TDD](https://itnext.io/you-dont-know-tdd-691efe670094) which was what I used when I was first learning about this.
 It's a really rich resource and he deals with much more complex examples than I have here.

-In the meantime if you'd like to know how to write unit tests in such a way that they don't break randomly when you're doing some reasonable refactoring, check out this piece I wrote called [Your Tests Should Be Immutable](https://dev.to/jlouzado/tdd-your-unit-tests-should-be-immutable-119m#dont-assert-on-an-object) so that you never have to touch your tests again unless a requirement changes.
+In the meantime if you'd like to know how to write unit tests in such a way that they don't break randomly when you're doing some reasonable refactoring, check out this piece I wrote called [Your Tests Should Be Immutable] so that you never have to touch your tests again unless a requirement changes.

 Good luck out there. :pray:

 [^del]: Assume the deletion was accidental, and in such a way that the code still compiles.
 [^typings]: If the typings are very complex, you might even want some way to develop _those_ using TDD, but that's another topic entirely.
 Check out something like [typings-checker](https://www.npmjs.com/package/typings-checker) if you're interested.
 [^false-positive]: Run it in your IDE and check for yourself if you don't believe me.

+[your tests should be immutable]: https://dev.to/jlouzado/tdd-your-unit-tests-should-be-immutable-119m